dmarkert/cleandataproject/codebook.md

 ###variables which summarize the mean and std dev of various measurements

-The names of the variables are little changed from the original other than a few cosmetic tweaks.
-I didn't expand the abbreviations because it made the dataset so bloated that it became uncomfortable to read through, the expanded versions didn't add to the readability and keeping them close to the original spellings aids in mentally mapping them back to their original values.

 The following abbreviations are used.
-Please refer to the original dataset for a more detailed explanation:
+Please refer to the documentation accompanying the original dataset for a more detailed explanation:

 |Abbreviation|Expansion|
 |---|---|